-Following up the splendid and let's face it rather surprising success of the first Mortal Kombat film which was nothing less than a triumph for films based on games, New Line Cinema was quick to churn out a sequel.
+Following up the rather splendid, and let's face it, rather surprising success of the first Mortal Kombat film, New Line Cinema was quick to churn out a sequel.

 Maybe a bit too quick!

-The film takes place immediately after the very first movie ends and we once again follow the adventures of Liu Kang, Raiden, Sonya Blade and Kitana as they join forces with Sonya's partner Jax, and Jade to fight the evil Shao Khan.
+The film takes place immediately after the very first movie ends, and we once again follow the adventures of Liu Kang, Raiden, Sonya Blade and Kitana as they join forces to fight the evil Shao Khan.
 As mentioned before, the first film stunned audiences by being really quite good!
-Some quality sets, well timed humour and some pretty cool fight scenes along with a really swish visual style made audiences walk out of theatres in 1995 feeling thoroughly satisfied.
+Some quality sets, well timed humour, and some pretty cool fight scenes along with a really swish visual style made audiences walk out of theatres in 1995 feeling thoroughly satisfied.

 The movie earns it's first black points by falling into the sequel killer trap by re-casting.
-Yep, Raiden, Sonya and Johnny Cage are all played by new actors now, and they don't even look that much like the old ones either.
+Yep, Raiden, Sonya, and Johnny Cage are all played by new actors now, and they don't even look that much like the old ones either.
 Robin Shou and Talisa Soto reprise their respective roles as Liu Kang and Kitana and are the only returning cast members of the original film.
-Rumour has it that the studio was in such a hurry to capitalise on the success of the first film they rushed a script into production not thinking the original cast and crew may have other projects lined up.
+Rumour has it that the studio was in such a hurry to capitalise on the success of the first film they rushed a script into production not thinking that the original cast and crew may have other projects lined up.
 Director Paul W.S.
-Anderson is replaced by the cinematographer from the original movie and with this being his first film in the directors chair it shows....badly.
+Anderson is replaced by John R. Leonetti - the cinematographer from the original movie, and it's really obvious that his inexperience in storytelling is weighing the movie down.

-The sets are somewhat reminiscent of the original and the lighting is near identical which is what you would expect with the aforementioned choice of director but the rest.....it's just shit!
-Wobbly walls and floors, obvious stunt rocks that people bounce off off causing the rock itself to bounce and just uber uber cheapness all round.
+The sets are somewhat reminiscent of the original, and the lighting is near identical, which is what you would expect with the aforementioned choice of director.
+However, the rest is just plain shit.
+Wobbly walls and floors, obvious stunt rocks that people bounce off off causing the rock itself to move, and just uber uber cheapness all round.

-The special effects are honestly, truly hand on heart some of the worst I've ever seen in a film.
+The special effects are honestly, truly, hand on heart some of the worst I've ever seen in a film.
 They are terrible!
-The green screen is horribly obvious in every single scene and the actual composition and resolution of the effects and footage sometimes don't match.
+The green screen is horribly obvious in every single scene, and the actual composition and resolution of the effects and footage sometimes don't match.
 What this means is that more often than not you are left with a crisp image of an actor with a really blurry background.
-As for the practical surroundings, imagine the Batman & Robin wobbly ice type sets and combine them with a PC game from 1995 and that's basically what's on offer here.
+As for the practical surroundings, imagine the Batman & Robin wobbly ice type sets and combine them with a PC game from 1995.
+That's basically what's on offer here.
 The CGI looks like it was made using the same engine as the one used to create the shitey renders of Malebolgia in the Spawn move (funnily enough also from New Line Cinema and released in 1997)

-This film is generally nothing more than a mess of monumental proportions but what about the positives?
-Yes the film does indeed have one or two redeeming points and fair being fair they have to be mentioned.
-For a start the film features (at the time) probably the biggest assembly of Mortal Kombat characters from the games ever seen on screen.
-Sindel, Motaro, Cyrax, Sheeva, Scorpion and many others put in an appearance making it pretty geek tastic for fans of the games.
-The actual character designs and some of the make up are pretty cool also and it's nice to see Keith Cooke back only this time as Sub-Zero who crops up to help our heroes at one point although is strangely never see again.
+This film is generally nothing more than a mess of monumental proportions, but what about the positives?
+Yes the film does indeed have one or two redeeming points, and fair being fair, they have to be mentioned.
+For a start, the film features (at the time) probably the biggest assembly of Mortal Kombat characters from the games ever seen on screen.
+Sindel, Motaro, Cyrax, Sheeva, Scorpionm and many others put in an appearance making it pretty geek tastic for fans of the games.
+The actual character designs and some of the make up are pretty cool too, and it's nice to see Keith Cooke back, albeit this time as Sub-Zero, who crops up to help our heroes at one point although is strangely never see again.

 Striding forth from his lair at Castle Stareskull one morning, Prototron decided to not reign down terror on the villagers, but instead go back inside, crack open a beer and load up Streets Of Rage 2.
 One hundred years later, he's still there.
 A avid music maker (of TERROR!) and retro gamer, he can be found whooping any and all heroes at all manner of SNK-based challenges.